vitamincheng/summary/source/CH1/Section3.rst

 Quality Risk Assessment (QRA)
 ----------------------------------------------
+QRA
-QRA is an assessment of the risk of variation of material attributes (starting materials, etc.) and processes parameters to the CQAs of the associated API.
+    An assessment of the risk of variation of material attributes (starting materials, etc.) and processes
+    parameters to the CQAs of the associated API.

 It is a quantitative model often based on a failure mode, effects and criticality analysis (FMECA), which is used to facilitate the identification of those factors affecting the quality of the drug substance.
 Once the risks are identified, they can then provide clearer direction and attention for defining the design space and any subsequent control strategies that will be needed.

-QRA is an assessment of the risk of variation of material attributes (starting materials, etc.) and processes parameters to the CQAs of the associated API.

 The Quality Target Product Profile (QTPP)
 -----------------------------------------------
+TPP
-TPP - labeled use, safety and efficacy.
+    Labeled use, safety and efficacy.

+QTPP
-QTPP - quality characteristics to ensure safety and efficacy as promised in the label.
+    Quality characteristics to ensure safety and efficacy as promised in the label.

 Critical Quality Attributes (CQAs)
 ------------------------------------------------
+CQA
-CQA - A physical, chemical, biological, or microbiological property or characteristic that should be within an appropriate limit, range, or distribution to ensure the desired product quality (ICH Q8)
+    A physical, chemical, biological, or microbiological property or characteristic that should be within an appropriate limit, range, or distribution to ensure the desired product quality (ICH Q8)

 Critical Material Attributes (CMAs)
 --------------------------------------------------
+CMA
-CMA - A physical, chemical, biological or microbiological property or characteristic of an input material that should be within an appropriate limit, range, or distribution to ensure the desired quality of output material.
+    A physical, chemical, biological or microbiological property or characteristic of an input material that should be within an appropriate limit, range, or distribution to ensure the desired quality of output material.

 \*CMA is not defined in ICH guidance